This article covers:

 Who should use this workflow?

-User: This is a member of the policy and can be a submitter, approver, Auditor, Policy Admin or a combination of these.
+User (Column 1 in the People table): This is a member of the policy and can be a submitter, approver, Auditor, Policy Admin or a combination of these.

 If your reports have to go through an extra level of approval when they're over a certain amount, you can set a report total dependent approval limit.